yifengwan/selenium_demo/README.md

-# selenium_demo
+#  A demo scraper using Selenium

- A demo scraper using Selenium
+- [Chrome driver] (https://chromedriver.chromium.org/downloads) versions should be consistent with the Chrome browser.